Ernest Bell (activist): Personal life and death

-On 10 April 1875, Bell married Wilhelmina E. Wölfel (Note: Her name is also recorded as Elize Wilhelmina Wolfel. amd Elise Wilhelmina.) of Dresden at St Saviour's, South Hampstead.
+On 10 April 1875, Bell married Wilhelmina E. Wölfel (Note: Her name is also recorded as Elize Wilhelmina Wolfel and Elise Wilhelmina.) of Dresden at St Saviour's, South Hampstead.
 They had one daughter.
 Wilhelmina died in 1881.
 In 1893, Bell married Marie Anna von Taysen; they had no children.

-Bell was a believer that animals have souls and survive death.
-In his pamphlet An Afterlife for Animals he wrote about an alleged encounter with a ghost dog that had been investigated by the Society for Psychical Research.
+Bell believed that animals have souls and survive death.
+In his pamphlet An Afterlife for Animals, he wrote about an alleged encounter with a ghost dog that had been investigated by the Society for Psychical Research.

-Bell died in Hendon on 14 September 1933, at the age of 82.
-His funeral took place at Hendon Parish Church two days later and was attended by his widow, other family members, and representatives from many organisations, including the Vegetarian Society, National Anti-Vivisection Society, National Canine Defence League, National Council for Animals' Welfare and the Cats Protection League.
-Tributes were paid to him in the publications Animal World and The Vegetarian Messenger and Health Review, as well as from Henry B. Amos and Stephen Coleridge.
+Bell died in Hendon on 14 September 1933, aged 82.
+His funeral took place at St Mary's Churchyard, Hendon, two days later and was attended by his widow, other family members, and representatives from organisations including the Vegetarian Society, National Anti-Vivisection Society, National Canine Defence League, National Council for Animals' Welfare and the Cats Protection League.
+Obituaries and tributes appeared in Animal World and The Vegetarian Messenger and Health Review, and were also written by Henry B. Amos and Stephen Coleridge.

-Legacy
+Ernest Bell Library

-A library to preserve Bell's writings known as the Ernest Bell Library, was proposed by Henry S. Salt in 1934 and was established by the executive of the Vegetarian Society in 1936.
-The library has more than 1,500 books, journals, magazines and newspapers.
-It is currently cared for by The Humanitarian League, a Hong Kong–based organisation named after the original Humanitarian League.
+A library to preserve Bell's writings, known as the Ernest Bell Library, was proposed by Henry S. Salt in 1934 and established by the executive of the Vegetarian Society in 1936.
+The library contains more than 1,500 books, journals, magazines and newspapers.
+It is currently cared for by The Humanitarian League, a Hong Kong-based organisation named after the original Humanitarian League.